englercj/harvest-engine/docs/he_project_kdl/nodes/symbols_node.md

 # `symbols` node

-Configure the compiler's symbol table generation behavior.
+Configure the toolset's symbol table generation behavior.

 ## Arguments

 1. (string) - Required.
 The type of symbol table, if any, to generate.
 Valid values are:
-    * `default` - Use the compiler's default behavior.
+    * `default` - Use the toolset's default behavior.
 This is the default value.
     * `on` - Enable symbol generation.
     * `off` - Use the Release runtime libraries.